Skip to content

 Complete — neutral to ammonia, uric acid, and chlorine-containing disinfectantsGood — prolonged contact with concentrated chlorines may cause surface degradation

-Behavior Under Impact or Vandalism
+Behaviour Under Impact or Vandalism

 Deforms without breaking — bends and returns to shapeBrittle fracture — cracks without prior deformation